-Consultations may take the form of one-on-one interviews, small-group consultations, public meetings or stakeholder workshops.
+Consultations and engagement may take the form of one-on-one meetings, small-group consultations, webinars, stakeholder workshops, national or regional peer exchanges or donor roundtables (in the specific case for international donors and inter-governmental agencies).
 Consultations may be in-person or virtual.
 Indeed, virtual meetings may be a necessity, as long as social distancing, travel restrictions and other measures to control transmission of the COVID-19 virus remain in place.
-For any possible face-to-face consultations, the sub-grantees will ensure that that project adheres to proper physical distancing protocols, such as those established by the WHO.
-Whichever forms of consultation are used, attention will be given to using local languages, and ensuring that voices of men and women are both heard.
+For any possible face-to-face consultations, the RIT will ensure that the project adheres to proper physical distancing protocols, such as those established by the WHO.
+Whichever forms of consultation are used, attention will be given to using national languages and ensuring that voices of men and women are both heard.
 In some contexts, this may require holding separate consultations for men and women.
 Stakeholder engagement will also be used to ensure that all vulnerable groups within the project area are identified and consulted.

-In context of COVID-19, the project will follow the guidance of the Technical Note: "Public Consultations and Stakeholder Engagement in WB-supported operations when there are constraints on conducting public meetings, March 20, 2020".
+In the context of COVID-19, the project will follow the guidance of the Technical Note: "Public Consultations and Stakeholder Engagement in WB-supported operations when there are constraints on conducting public meetings, March 20, 2020".